Recovery Guarantees for Distributed-OMP: THEORETICAL RESULTS

-We now briefly compare our results with some related works.
-Recently, \cite{amiraz2022distributed} studied a related problem of distributed sparse mean estimation, which can be viewed as a special case of distributed sparse linear regression with an orthogonal measurement matrix.
-For this case, they showed that for a wide range of SNR values, exact support recovery is possible with total communication sublinear in $d$.
-However, their proofs rely on the assumption that the matrix is orthogonal, and cannot be easily generalized to incoherent matrices.
-As mentioned above, \cite{wimalajeewa2014omp} considered a compressed sensing setting whereby the matrices are incoherent, but assumed to be random with entries drawn i.i.d. from the same distribution.
-In both of these papers, the probability for the fusion center to select a non-support index is uniform, which greatly simplifies the analysis.
-We show that even without this uniformity, distributed-\OMP algorithms can achieve exact support recovery with sublinear communication.
+We now compare Theorem \ref{thm:DJ-OMP} to related works. \citet{amiraz2022distributed} studied distributed sparse mean estimation, which is a special case of distributed sparse linear regression where the design matrices are orthogonal.
+They designed low-communication distributed schemes that provably recover the support for a wide range of SNR values.
+However, their proofs rely on the design matrices being orthogonal, and do not generalize to incoherent matrices.
+Their schemes are single-round, essentially using the orthogonality to recover all $K$ support indices in parallel, in contrast to our \DJ scheme which has $K$ iterations, and requires a careful analysis of error propagation.
+As mentioned above, \cite{wimalajeewa2014omp} considered a compressed-sensing setting with incoherent random matrices whose entries are drawn i.i.d.\ from the same distribution, and with no noise ($\sigma=0$).
+In both of these papers, a key property that greatly simplifies the analysis is that at all machines the probability for selecting a non-support index is the same for all $k \notin \S$.
+Our theorem shows that even without this symmetry between the non-support indices, distributed-\OMP algorithms can achieve exact support recovery.

-\section{Simulation results}

-Figure \ref{fig:succ} compares several algorithms with different computation and communication costs, as outlined in Table \ref{tab:alg}.
-The first algorithm simply performs \OMP on a single machine, ignoring all other $M-1$ machines (blue).
-The second algorithm is \DebL where each machine computes a $d$-dimensional debiased-Lasso estimate of $\tv$ and sends it to the center.
-Subsequently, the center computes the average of the $M$ vectors and returns its top $K$ indices (red) \citep{lee2017communication,battey2018distributed}.
-The third algorithm is \DebLK, a variant of the method of \cite{barghi2021distributed}, whereby each machine sends the top $K$ indices of its debiased-Lasso estimate (yellow).
-The distributed-\OMP algorithms that we compare, described in Section \ref{sec:algs}, are \DS with $L=K$ rounds (solid purple), \DS with $L=2K$ rounds (dotted purple), \DJ (solid green) and \DJF (dotted green).
-In addition, we present a lower bound that corresponds to $\theta_{\crit}( \mu(\X),N,d,K,\sigma)$ defined in Eq. \eqref{eq:theta_crit}, below which even in the centralized setting exact support recovery by \OMP fails with high probability (dashed black).
+\section{SIMULATION RESULTS}